What a CERTIFIED FINANCIAL PLANNER™ Actually Does for You (And Why It Matters More Than You Think)

 - Are you a fiduciary at all times, for all of the services you provide?
 Some advisors operate under a fiduciary standard only for certain services while reverting to a suitability standard for others.
 You want someone who operates as a fiduciary across the board, not just when it is convenient.

 - What are all of the ways you are compensated?
-Understanding whether an advisor earns commissions, referral fees, or other indirect compensation helps you identify potential conflicts of interest before they affect the advice you receive.
+Understanding whether an advisor earns commissions, referral fees or other indirect compensation helps you identify potential conflicts of interest before they affect the advice you receive.

 - Can you give me an example of a piece of non-investment advice that made a meaningful difference for a client?
 This question cuts through generic sales pitches quickly.
-A financial planner with real depth of service should be able to tell you about a tax strategy, an estate planning insight, or a career compensation decision where their involvement created tangible value.
+A financial planner with real depth of service should be able to tell you about a tax strategy, an estate planning insight or a career compensation decision where their involvement created tangible value.

 What a Strong Financial Planning Relationship Actually Looks Like